stal-ix/stal-ix.github.io/FS.md

 lrwxrwxrwx    1 root     root            20 May 22  2022 /etc -> /ix/realm/system/etc
 ```

-By the way, this is why there's no point in editing files in /etc, they'll be updated with any update of /ix/realm/system.
+By the way, this is why there is no point in editing files in /etc, they will be updated with any update of /ix/realm/system.

-For every user in the system with name USER, there is a realm /ix/realm/USER, that belongs to that user:
+For each user on the system named USER, there is a realm /ix/realm/USER that belongs to that user:

-* it's default when using ix mut: `ix mut bin/nano` will install nano in your personal realm.
+* It is the default when using `ix mut`: `ix mut bin/nano` will install nano in your personal realm.
-* it comes first in PATH:
+* It comes first in PATH:

 ```shell
 pg-> echo ${PATH}
 /ix/realm/pg/bin:/bin
 ```

-To make it work, your session manager must do `. /etc/session`
+For this to work, your session manager must do `. /etc/session`.

 <!-- {% endraw %} -->